GeriLife/caregiving/CONTRIBUTING.md

 ### Install dependencies

-Once you have the above prerequesites installed, install the project development dependencies as follows.
+Once you have the above prerequisites installed, install the project development dependencies as follows.

 ```sh
 pip install -r requirements.dev.txt